-North Main Street Guidelines
+North Main Street Standards

-- 7.2.1 Maintain the integrity of historic materials and architectural detailing within the district.
-Refer to guidelines for materials in Section 3.1 - 7.2.2 Original building materials should be used on historic buildings.
-Certain synthetic materials can be reviewed on a case-by-case basis, providing: - they are used only when the original material is no longer available or feasible. - they are installed in a traditional manner that includes the installation of corner boards, architectural trim around windows and doors, etc. - they match the original in width of exposure, thickness, profile, texture, grain, and color.

-When a Certificate of Appropriateness is being sought for the use of synthetic materials, the applicant should include with the application a sample of the new material as well as that that is being replaced. - Refer to guidelines for materials in Section 3.1 - 7.2.3 Maintain the character of the neighborhood infrastructure including streets, street yard, sidewalks, and open space.
+- 7.2.1 Maintain the integrity of historic materials and architectural detailing within the district.Refer to standards for materials in Section 3.1 - 7.2.2 Original building materials should be used on historic buildings.
+Certain synthetic materials can be reviewed on a case-by-case basis, providing: - they are used only when the original material is no longer available or feasible. - they are installed in a traditional manner that includes the installation of corner boards, architectural trim around windows and doors, etc. - they match the original in width of exposure, thickness, profile, texture, grain, and color. - When a Certificate of Appropriateness is being sought for the use of synthetic materials, the applicant should include with the application a sample of the new material as well as that is being replaced.

-Refer to site design guidelines for streetscape in Section 4.1, 4.2, 4.3, 4.4, and 4.5 - 7.2.4 New buildings should be constructed of a scale traditionally seen in single-family neighborhoods.
+- 7.2.3 Maintain the character of the neighborhood infrastructure including streets, street yard, sidewalks, and open space.
+Refer to site design standards for streetscape in Section 4.1, 4.2, 4.3, 4.4, and 4.5 - 7.2.4 New buildings should be constructed of a scale traditionally seen in single-family neighborhoods.
 They should be compatible in scale, orientation, height, etc.

-Refer to new construction guidelines in Section 5.1 and Section 5.2.
+Refer to new construction standards in Section 5.1 and Section 5.2.